 Ornamental as well as practical, loquat trees make excellent lawn specimen trees, with whirls of glossy foliage and a naturally attractive shape.
-They grow about 25 feet tall with a canopy that spreads 15 to 20 feet—a size that is well-suited to home landscapes.
+They grow about 25 feet (7.5 m.) tall with a canopy that spreads 15 to 20 feet (4.5 to 6 m.) —a size that is well-suited to home landscapes.
 Large clusters of attractive fruit stand out against the dark green, tropical-looking foliage and add to the tree's visual appeal.
 Learn more about growing and caring for a loquat tree to see if this interesting addition would make a suitable option for you.

 What is a Loquat?

 You may be wondering exactly what is a loquat.
-Well, loquats (Eriobotrya japonica) are trees that produce small, round or pear-shaped fruits, rarely more than 2 inches long.
-Sweet or slightly acidic in flavor, the juicy flesh may be white, yellow or orange with a yellow or orange-blushed peel.
+Loquats (Eriobotrya japonica) are trees that produce small, round, or pear-shaped fruits, rarely more than 2 inches (5 cm.) long.
+Sweet or slightly acidic in flavor, the juicy flesh may be white, yellow, or orange with a yellow or orange-blushed peel.
 Loquats are tasty when peeled and eaten fresh, or you can freeze the whole fruit for later use.
-They make excellent jellies, jams, preserves, cobblers or pies.
+They make excellent jellies, jams, preserves, cobblers, or pies.

 Loquat Tree Information